 4. Mindful walking

-Despite the chilly temperatures at this time of year, it’s still important to get outdoors for a walk.
-However, rather than simply going from A to B, there are lots of ways to make it interesting and focus the mind on the world around – an essential part of mindfulness.
+If you are able to get out for a walk once a day - rather than simply going from A to B, there are lots of ways to make it interesting and focus the mind on everything around you – an essential part of mindfulness.

-Why not encourage your child to pick a particular type of wildlife and see how many you spot – e.g. how many worms can you spot on a woodland walk or how many birds can you hear?
+Why not encourage your child to pick a particular type of wildlife and see how many you spot as you walk – e.g. how many birds can you see or hear?
 How many things can you see that are brown?
 You may have heard that a good way to help feel calmer if you ever feel anxious can be to acknowledge five things you can see around you, four things you can touch, three things you can hear, two you can smell and one you can taste – this same concept can be used on any day to bring your child’s attention to the present moment.

 5. Doing a jigsaw

-Doing a jigsaw is just one of many activities you could do to keep cosy at home in winter, whilst bringing about an element of mindfulness.
+Doing a jigsaw is just one of many activities you could do at home whilst bringing about an element of mindfulness.
 Is there time to focus on anything but the present when you are on the hunt for a missing corner piece?